harrijin/stampyboi/README.md

 - Stampyboi logo: Returns user to search page.
 - Quote search bar (top right): Allows user to submit a new general query.
 - Video result: Shows thumbnail, title, and list of timestamps that match the query.
 The user can jump to a specific part of the video by selecting the desired timestamp.
 Selecting the right-hand tab will link directly to the source video.
-- "Load more" button: Allows user to load more results for the current query.

 SCREENSHOT OF VIDEO